 Most of the ornaments on our tree are handmade or have some personal significance.
 There are the ones that the kids made at school and ones that we have collected from holidays.

-Ornaments picked up on trips abroad trigger memories of those wonderful vacations.
-Handmade ornaments the kids have made envoke happy memories of Christmas’s past.
+Ornaments picked up on trips abroad trigger memories of those beautiful vacations.
+Handmade ornaments the kids have made evoke happy memories of Christmas past.

 Map Christmas Ornaments

-The map Christmas ornaments will join this box of special ornaments, especially as I have used maps of areas memorable to us.
-If you use maps of places that have a personal connection then these ornaments would make a special gift too.
+The map Christmas ornaments will join this box of unique decorations, mainly as I have used maps of areas memorable to us.
+If you use maps of places with a personal connection, these ornaments will make a unique gift too.

 I also upcycled old wooden cotton thread spools and buttons to make the map ornaments.
-Along with the old road maps used, this just added to the vintage feel to these Christmas ornaments.
+Along with the old road maps, this just added to the vintage feel to these Christmas ornaments.

 What You Need